chevereto/v3-docs/setup/troubleshoot.md

-# Troubleshot
+# Troubleshoot

 Having issues when running the software?
-Follow the indications in this guide to be able to troubleshot any problem you may be experiencing.
+Follow the indications in this guide to be able to troubleshoot any problem you may be experiencing.

 ::: tip Do
 It is encouraged that you identify/isolate the alleged problem **before** asking others for help.
 Document and inform yourself about the context of the problem before contacting others, including Chevereto support.